-Grapevines goal is simple, to help travel management companies increase attachment rates and capture a larger share of in-destination traveller spend.
+The goal for Grapevine was simple, to help travel management companies increase attachment rates and capture a larger share of in-destination traveller spend.

 UX, UI & Strategy

-We worked closely with the team, researching, conducting interviews, user testing, and lastly constructing the UX and UI design.
+We worked closely with the team at Grapevine, researching, conducting interviews, user testing, and lastly constructing the UX and UI design.
 We then worked with engineering to iterate and scale up from the MVP.

 Business travellers typically book their flight through their corporate TMC, unfortunately, 80% then go on to book their hotel and in-destination needs through other providers.
 In a market that is already hyper-competitive, ensuring you get a larger percentage of the revenue per trip is vital.
 This is the challenge Grapevine tackles head-on.